Quickstart

 Bring an ALPON X5 AI online in 5 steps

-Register the device, connect power, verify the LEDs, and open a remote terminal from ALPON Cloud.
+Register the device in Sixfab Connect, connect power, plug in a network, verify the LEDs, then open a browser-based remote terminal from ALPON Cloud.
 Five steps, one device, no local toolchain.
 Intelligented by DEEPX.
 Built on Raspberry Pi.

 Before you start

 Have these on hand before powering on.
-Everything except a Sixfab Connect account ships in the box.
+Everything except an ALPON Cloud

 Register the device in Sixfab Connect

 Registering links the device's serial number to your account so ALPON Cloud can reach it the moment it comes online.
-Two paths, same result.
+There are two paths to the same result — scanning the QR code is faster, but manual registration works just as well if you only have the device in front of you.

 - Find the QR code on the device's bottom label.